aggrolite/UnityScripts/TankControl/README.md

 TankControl

+NOTE: Player mesh needs controller component!
+Otherwise you will be walking through walls.

 Attach TankControl.cs as component to player model.
 This will enable tank controls which are used in the older Resident Evil games.

 Pressing W or UP will always make the character walk forward.